Physical Concerns

 Peripheral Neuropathy (Nerve Damage)

-Peripheral neuropathy is a condition in which a nerve or group of nerves have difficulty "communicating" with each other.
+Peripheral neuropathy is a condition in which a nerve or group of nerves have trouble communicating with each other.
 This article provides an overview of peripheral neuropathy and offers tips for coping with this side effect of some chemotherapy agents.

 Nutrition During Cancer Treatment